j-berg/bioinformatics-bootcamp/README.md

 14. Metabolomics examples
 — Alex Bott

-15. Resources and continued learning
+15. Resources and continued learning; Programming in other languages and their utilities